Where the deceased does not leave a valid will

 - one-half of the balance of the estate over those amounts.

-The children of the deceased share equally the other half of the residuary estate (ss 70K, 70L A&P Act).
+All the children of the deceased, whether by the deceased’s spouse or otherwise, share equally the other half of the residuary estate.

 For deaths after 1 November 2017, the next of kin must survive the deceased by 30 days.
-For deaths after 1 November 2017, intestate estates are not held upon A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. for sale.
+For deaths after 1 November 2017, intestate estates are not held upon trust for sale.

-This is a complex area of law, especially where there is more than one domestic partner, so it is recommended that legal advice be obtained.
+This is a complex area of law, especially where there is more than one domestic partner, or where the deceased has no immediate family.
+In these cases, it is recommended that legal advice be obtained.

 Disadvantages of intestacy